translate-tools/linguist/docs/dev/Development.md

 To make a custom translator, see the [translator API](../CustomTranslator.md).

-If you need an offline translation features, build third party code with `make prepare buildThirdparty` before run dev mode.
+If you need offline translation features, build third-party code with `make prepare buildThirdparty` before running development mode

 # Tests